open-feature/js-sdk/CONTRIBUTING.md

 ### Packaging

 Both ES modules and CommonJS modules are supported, so consumers can use both `require` and `import` functions to utilize this module.
 This is accomplished by building 2 variations of the output, under `dist/esm` and `dist/cjs`, respectively.
 To force resolution of the `dist/esm/**.js*` files as modules, a package json with only the context `{"type": "module"}` is included at a in a `postbuild` step.
 Type declarations are included at `/dist/types/`

-For testing purposes, you can add a comment containing "/publish" in any PR.
-This will publish an experimental SDK version with the git SHA appended to the version number.

 ## Pull Request